kristianmandrup/amazing-aurelia-book/advanced-routing.md

 }
 ```

-As you can see `TemplatingRouteLoader` extends the `RouteLoader` which has a simple interface:
+As you can see `TemplatingRouteLoader` extends `RouteLoader` which has a simple interface:

 ```js
 export class RouteLoader {